tangshuang/react-tyshemo/README.md

 }
 ```

-Here you use state properties values, you do not have the ability to change state value, you should must invoke a method to trigger change.
+Here you use state's properties, you do not have the ability to change state value, you should must invoke a method to trigger change.

 However, namespace state is a reactive object, so that you can change the object's properties directly: